migueltrujillo07/COVID-19-Mortality-Risk-Analysis-Identifying-Key-Risk-Factors-/README.md

 # 🦠 COVID-19 Mortality Risk Analysis

-This project analyzes demographic, medical, and condition-based factors that influenced mortality during the early months of the COVID-19 pandemic.
+A large-scale analysis of COVID-19 mortality risk factors using Python and epidemiological data from Mexico.This project analyzes demographic, medical, and condition-based factors that influenced mortality during the early months of the COVID-19 pandemic.
 The goal is to identify **which variables had the strongest relationship with fatal outcomes** and determine whether **COVID-19 became the leading cause of death during that period.**

 ---